-The key question for a board contemplating a reverse stock split or cash-out merger: what is a fair price to pay the forced-out shareholders?
+The question for a board contemplating a go-private transaction via a reverse stock split: at what price will fractional shares be cashed-out?

-Under §155 of the Delaware General Corporation Law ("DGCL"), if a corporation seeks to compensate the shareholders instead of issuing fractional shares, it shall "(1) arrange for the disposition of fractional interests by those entitled thereto; (2) pay in cash their fair value as of the time when those entitled to receive such fractions are determined; or (3) issue scrip or warrants in registered or bearer form entitling the holder to receive a full share upon the surrender of such scrip or warrants aggregating a full share."
+Under §155 of the Delaware GCL, if a corporation seeks to compensate the shareholders instead of issuing fractional shares, it shall "(1) arrange for the disposition of fractional interests by those entitled thereto; (2) pay in cash their fair value as of the time when those entitled to receive such fractions are determined; or (3) issue scrip or warrants in registered or bearer form entitling the holder to receive a full share upon the surrender of such scrip or warrants aggregating a full share."
 A cash payment is the most common outcome.

-Section 155 of the DGCL addresses the right to receive fair value in a reverse stock split while §262 addresses the right of a Delaware stockholder to receive the appraised fair value in a transaction such as a cash-out merger in which dissenters' rights are triggered (and perfected).
-Statutory fair value is not the same concept as fair value promulgated by the FASB for financial statement reporting purposes or fair market value (willing buyer, willing seller).
+Section 155 of the DGCL addresses the right to receive fair value in a reverse stock split while §262 addresses the right of a Delaware stockholder to receive the appraised fair value in a transaction in which dissenters' rights are triggered (and perfected).
+Statutory fair value is not the same concept as fair value promulgated by the FASB for financial statement reporting purposes.

 In Delaware, as elsewhere, statutory fair value has been interpreted by the judiciary.
-Fair value, in effect, represents value of the firm immediately before a transaction occurs without giving any consideration to the transaction (e.g., merger synergies); however, it also does not permit minority or marketability discounts as might be the case if the standard of value were fair market.
+Fair value, in effect, represents value of the firm immediately before a transaction occurs without giving any consideration to merger synergies or changes in the capital structure that may occur; however, it also does not permit minority or marketability discounts as might be the case if the standard of value were fair market value (i.e., willing buyer, willing seller).

 The essence of the appraisal process is to establish the value of that which has been (or will be) taken from dissenting shareholders.
-Establishing the price to cash-out shareholders in a go-private transaction for a company that is thinly-traded merits intense scrutiny by the board or special committee because the shares may be undervalued based upon various valuation methodologies when compared with the pre-announcement public market price.
+Establishing the price to cash-out shareholders in a go-private transaction for a company that is thinly traded merits intense scrutiny by the board or special committee because the shares may be undervalued based upon various valuation methodologies.